Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere

-The 188-cm telescope is equipped with an offset guider system on the Cassegrain focus, which can correct the telescope tracking error every one second at minimum by using a fast-readout CCD camera which can keep track of a bright star coming into the surrounding area of the main detector.
+The 188-cm telescope is equipped with an offset guider system on the Cassegrain focus.
 However, it had been recognized from past observations with ISLE that the stellar centroid positions on the ISLE detector slightly (a few pixels) changed over several hours even when the guiding system was activated\footnote{We attributes the cause of this stellar displacement to a relative mechanical offset between the ISLE detector and the guiding CCD camera depending on the telescope position, rather than other effects such as the differential atmospheric refraction between infrared and optical wavelengths.}.
-This slight stellar displacement had introduced systematic errors into photometry.
-In order to correct this effect, we have developed an offset-correcting system which corrects the reference point of the guide star on the guiding camera, by calculating the displacement of stellar centroids on the last ISLE images relative to a reference image.
+Generally, a stellar displacement on a detector introduces some amount of systematic errors into photometry \citep[e.g.][]{2005ApJ...626..523C}.
+In order to avoid this effect, we have developed an offset-correcting system which corrects the reference point of the guide star on the guiding camera, by calculating the displacement of stellar centroids on the last ISLE images relative to a reference image.
 Each correction needs an additional dead time for ISLE of 8 s.
-For the transit observations of GJ3470b, we activated this system with the frequency of the offset correction as once in 10 ISLE exposures.
-As a result, the stellar centroid change during the observations was well suppressed with 1.1 and 0.6 pixels in root mean square (RMS) for the X (right ascension) and Y (decrination) directions, respectively.
+For the transit observations of GJ3470b, we corrected the offset as often as once in 10 ISLE exposures.
+As a result, the stellar centroid change during the observations was well suppressed, with 1.1 and 0.6 pixels in root mean square (rms) for the X (right ascension) and Y (declination) directions, respectively.
 The centroid variation with time on the night is shown in Figure \ref{fig:rawlc_isle}.